samastur/GReader-hoover/README.rst

     BACKUP_DIRECTORY = "where_to_save_data"

 your_username and your_password are username and password you use to connect Google Reader.
-Maybe the easiest way to do it is to rename settings.py.template in greader directory and open it with IDLE (which is installed together with Python).
+Maybe the easiest way to do it is to open settings.py.template in greader directory with Notepad and save configured version as settings.py.

 ``BACKUP_DIRECTORY`` should list path to where you want to save your data.
 Directory will be created if it does not exist yet, but it should conform to